dav1ta/personal-library/docs/python/threading/threading.md

 # Python `threading` Module Synchronization Primitives

+> Note: For the comprehensive threading guide, see `advanced/threading.md`.

 The `threading` module in Python provides several synchronization primitives that help coordinate and manage access to shared resources among multiple threads.
 Here’s an overview of the key primitives available.

 ## 1. **Lock**